 Community solar: Advice, plus a better price

 Being part of a council program gives householders more than just a better price.
-Councils are obliged to make sure that solar installers they recommend are accredited by the Clean Energy Council (CEC).
+Councils are obliged to make sure that solar installers in Melbourne they recommend are accredited by the Clean Energy Council (CEC).
 CEC Accredited installers are bound by a Code of Conduct that gives customers ethical service.

 You may be surprised to find that your own council offers support for solar installation, or that a community organisation exists to help you.
 That’s why we’ve compiled this directory of council and community-run solar assist programs to help you buy a solar system and start saving money on your power bills.